Immunization Self-Reporting

 Booster doses are recommended every 10 years.
 One adult dose of Pertussis containing vaccine (Tdap) is also recommended.

-Note: If residents received the COVID 19 vaccine outside of BC, they need to report your COVID 19 vaccine to the Provincial Immunization Registry.
+Note: If residents received the COVID-19 vaccine outside of BC, they need to report their COVID-19 vaccination at immunizationrecord.gov.bc.ca

 All new medical residents will be screened for TB.
 A documented TB skin test within 6 months of hire date is acceptable.
 For residents with documentation of a positive TB skin test and a normal chest x-ray within 6 months of hire date, screening is also acceptable.